ACTOR HEADSHOTS THAT

 Remember that you and I are a team in this process.
 We are going to work to get the best images we can of you.
 I will guide you the entire time, but you also have to be willing to let go and have some fun.
 Let me assure you, it is always strange to step in front of a camera, at first.
 That is true for most people.
 However, We will have a lot of fun and get great images.

-A 50% ($150) a non-refundable deposit is required to schedule your session.
-This will apply towards the $300 session fee.
+A 50% a non-refundable deposit is required to schedule your session.
+This will apply towards your session fee.
 I will send you an invoice that will be paid via PayPal for this session fee/deposit.
+If you are using my onliine scheduler, you will pay your deposit there.

 After your session, I often go through the entire session one more time, with a fresh set of eyes, to make sure that I didn’t miss a great image that you should look at, or that any that maybe shouldn’t be in the final mix didn’t slip past us in our excitement.
 After I know your gallery is full of the best options, I will upload them to a password protected proofing gallery.